Malbuq/twillter/README.md

   -An IDE of your choice
   -run pip install django

-go to the local directory where you have the 'manage.py' file for this project and run: python manage.py runserver
+go to the local directory where you have the 'manage.py' file for this project and run the following command in your command line: python manage.py runserver